pranta/apocalypso/README.md

 * Google Cloud Platform
 * vmWare
 * etc.

-# A note about ELB health rules in order to communicate with secondary Vault cluster
+# So, what were the “Gotchas” we encountered
+during Vault DR automation?
-Once you have enabled DR replication on the secondary Vault cluster, it becomes dormant/unresponsive to the Elastic Load Balancer (and thus any script trying to reach it) unless you explicitly set the ELB Health Check to include a DR secondary code equal to 200 :
+1. Once you have enabled DR replication on the secondary cluster, it becomes dormant/unresponsive to the Elastic Load Balancer (and thus any script) unless you explicitly set the ELB Health Check to include a DR secondary code of 200:
 HTTPS:8200/v1/sys/health?standbyok=true&drsecondarycode=200
+2. There is no REST API equivalent of the Vault CLI command: vault operator generate-root -dr-token decode="dKNQqNmh3JfJcSZdGlkttQ==" otp="HenFLWmt0AgrjWJp/RECzQ==” so we had to write our own decode and xor function that used the supplied encoded token and the One-Time-Password to get the decoded DR token: dr_operation_token = xor_bytes(base64.b64decode(response_dict.get('encoded_token') + '==').decode(), otp)
+3. In spite of setting a low TTL on a DNS record, DNS clients violate the specification and cache DNS names beyond the TTL.
+Hence when failing over from the primary to the secondary cluster and after changing the DNS CNAME to a new A-Record, the old primary was not immediately ready to receive the “update primary” command since it had not flushed it’s DNS cache.
+This led us to use an exponential backoff retry scheme in the script that eventually succeeds

 # **User Guide**

 ## 1. **Environment variables:**